-7 Little Known Facts About Andre Breton
+7 Little Known Facts About André Breton

 Andre Breton profile with artworks from nina

-As the founder of the Surrealism movement and leading the way for the era of Abstract Expressionism that came after him, Andre Breton was a writer, poet, art collector, and all-around very interesting guy.
+As the founder of the Surrealist movement and leading the way for the era of Abstract Expressionism that came after him, André Breton was a writer, poet, art collector, and all-around very interesting guy.
+Influencing many artists and political groups during the ‘30s and ‘40s, Breton blended psychology with art in new ways.

-In 1913, Breton started studying medicine in Paris where he developed a special interest in mental illness.
+In 1913, Breton started studying medicine in Paris, where he developed a special interest in mental illness.
 Only two years later, though, Breton’s education was interrupted by World War I.

 In 1915, he was drafted into the medical service of the military and started to work in a neurological ward in Nantes, France.
-There he met Jacques Vache whose contempt of the establishment and traditional art influenced him considerably.
+There he met Jacques Vache, whose contempt of the establishment and traditional art influenced him considerably.

-2. Breton went to visit Sigmund Freud in 1921
+2. Breton Visited Sigmund Freud in 1921

 During his medical service, Breton intensively studied Arthur Rimbaud’s work and read the theories of Sigmund Freud, as one does when interested in psychology and mental illness.
 During this time, it became clear that revolt and reform were important to Breton.